The Best HDR Monitors (2023 Reviews)

 The Corsair Flex also has a bendable screen, allowing you to bend it anywhere between 800R and completely flat.

-It also has a decent peak brightness (190-nits for SDR, up to ~800-nits for HDR), 98% DCI-P3 wide color gamut and VRR support up to 240Hz for tear-free gameplay.
+Other features include a 98% DCI-P3 wide color gamut and VRR support up to 240Hz for tear-free gameplay.
 The monitor also features crosshair overlays, a refresh rate tracker and PiP/PbP support.

 Design & Connectivity